lucent-mc/docs/Content/Lithium.md

 - FOV at Quake Pro
 - run `/tp @s 0 500 0 0 90` (looking straight down, entire render distance in view).

-Lithium was tested in combination with [Sodium](Sodium.md), to prevent the renderer from being bottleneck.
+Lithium was tested in combination with [[Sodium]], to prevent the renderer from being bottleneck.

 Improvements were marginal but real.